Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 </details>

 # Forensic Question 2
-  - Whenever a forensic question asks for anything involving system information like this one does, you can usually just use google and find the command
+  - Whenever a forensic question asks for anything involving system information like this one does, you can usually just use google and find the command, otherwise, make sure to know what commands are needed for system auditing.

-  - For this specific question, you need to use the <> command to find the answer.

   <details>
     <summary>Answer:</summary>